arthurpaulino/miraiml/docs/example.md

 engine.load_test_data(test_data)
 ```

-Let's leave it running for 2 minutes and then interrupt it.
+Let's leave it running for 2 minutes, shuffle the train data, let it run for 2 more minutes and then interrupt it.

 ```python